ParisAstronomicalDataCentre/OPUS/docs/index.md

 pattern v1.0 (UWS) as defined by the International Virtual Observatory Alliance (IVOA) is implemented as a REST service to manage job execution on a work cluster.

-The **UWS Server** is a job control system developed using the micro-framework bottle.py.
-The Universal Worker System pattern v1.0 (UWS) as defined by the International Virtual Observatory Alliance (IVOA) is implemented as a REST service to manage job execution on a work cluster.

 More information on the UWS pattern recommendation can be found [here](http://www.ivoa.net/documents/UWS/20101010/).